braydentang1/NHLPlayoffs/README.md

 Credit for the ELO calculator formulas goes to the owner of HockeyAnalytics.
 The source page can be found here:

 http://hockeyanalytics.com/2016/07/elo-ratings-for-the-nhl/

+Credit to my good friend Mr. Riley Peters for several discussions on logic flaws as well as further potential improvements to the NHL model.